Below, you'll find accessible public transport and taxi options in our city, mobility maps, accessible street signs and toilets.

 Recharge your electric scooter or wheelchair for free at Melbourne Town Hall, 120 Swanston Street.

-Recharge points for wheelchairs are also at our libraries: City Library, East Melbourne Library, Kathleen Syme Library and Community Centre, Boyd Community Centre (Southbank Library), Library at The Dock and narrm ngarrgu Library and Family Services.
+Recharge points are also at our libraries: City Library, East Melbourne Library, Kathleen Syme Library and Community Centre, Boyd Community Centre (Southbank Library), Library at The Dock and narrm ngarrgu Library and Family Services.

 You can also recharge your battery at Travellers Aid Opens in new tabsites at Flinders Street and Southern Cross stations.